WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - You cannot use a VPN
 - You must never disable the Configuration Profile!
 - Don't install Safari extensions!
-- Go into Airplane Mode if you're removing the Profile or switching
+- Go into Airplane Mode if you're removing the Profile or switching to another
 - Don't use Nugget or Cowabunga otherwise the Configuration Profile will disappear!
 There is a [workaround](#using-nugget-or-cowabunga)
-- Restarts don't revoke apps, you doing something wrong will
-- If apps are revoked they are usable, until you do a restart
+- Restarts can revoke apps on older devices!
+Put your device in Airplane Mode and turning off WiFi when restarting to be safe!
-- Check for updates to this guide on the top of this page!
+- Check for updates periodically!

-Not following the above guidelines will make your apps revoked!
+Not following the guidelines above will make your apps revoked!

 ## Troubleshooting

 ### Unable to Install?
 Integrity could not be verified?
 App is not available?
+Crashing Apps?
+Unverified?

-You need to follow this [guide](#revoked)
+You need to follow this [guide](#revoked) or try other download links!

 ---